leongwaisiu/leongwaisiu.github.io/_pages/about.md

 News
 ------
+- October 2025: The paper "On the Physicochemical Differences between Cloud Droplet Residual Particles and Below-Cloud Particles over the Northwest Atlantic" was published in ACS ES&T Air.
 - August 2025: The paper "The NASA ACTIVATE Mission" was published in Bulletin of the American Meteorological Society.
 - February 2025: The paper "Sensitivity of aerosol and cloud properties to coupling strength of marine boundary layer clouds over the northwest Atlantic" was published in Atmospheric Chemistry and Physics.